Zizzamia/perfume.js/README.md

 ### First Contentful Paint ([FCP](https://medium.com/@zizzamia/first-contentful-paint-with-a-touch-of-perfume-js-cd11dfd2e18f))

-**FCP** is the exact time the browser renders the first bit of content from the DOM, which can be anything from an important image, text, or even the small SVG at the bottom of the page.
+**FCP** is the exact time taken for the browser to render the first bit of content from the DOM, which can be anything from an important image, text, or even the small SVG at the bottom of the page.

 ```javascript
 // Perfume.js: fcp 2029.00 ms